-Oh, and the couple and their three kids live above the funeral home.
+Oh, and the couple and their two kids live above the funeral home.
 So Symonds and her husband are ready to spring into action at any time.

 “People don’t die on a timeline,” Symonds said.
 Living above their business is convenient for them and for their clients.
 Having their kids around makes for a relaxed, family-oriented atmosphere.

 On the other hand, “it’s hard to plan things as a family when you don’t work on a set schedule” and there’s almost never a time when the couple isn’t thinking or talking about their business, she said.
 But this works for them.

 Families that run businesses are all different when it comes to boundaries between work and other life things, Clark said.
 And those boundaries can change over time.

 “When somebody tells you ‘And this is how you do it,’ you thank them for your time and you ignore them, because what I’ve found there is no one right way” when it comes to family business, he said.